Terrace View, Seattle

 Commute

 Living at Terrace View, Seattle affords students the convenience of navigating the city with ease.
 For those residing at this sought-after student housing in Seattle, public transportation is readily accessible.
 The two closest bus stops to Terrace View, Seattle are the Broadway and E Pine St stop, and the E Olive Way & Belmont Ave E stop, both of which are essential hubs for students and locals alike.
 Bus services from these stops connect residents to various parts of Seattle, making commutes to favorite spots and essential services a breeze.
 Additionally, for those who prefer rail transit, the Capitol Hill Link light rail station is available, providing fast and efficient travel within the city.
-Those relying on Terrace View, Seattle housing in Seattle can utilize these transport links for a seamless city living experience.
+Those relying on Terrace View, Seattle can utilize these transport links for a seamless city living experience.

 Pet policy